e5pe0n/e5pe0n.github.io/docs/system/aws/certified-solutino-architect-associate.md

     - web identity who authenticates using a login with **Amazon, Amazon Cognito, Facebook, or Google**
     - SAML (Security Assertion Markup Language) 2.0 federation with a SAML provider
   - when a trusted entity **assumes its new role, a time-limited security token is issued by AWS Security Token Service (STS)**
+- Password Policy
+  - password complexity requirements
+    - min length (<= 6)
+    - use of lower and upper case
+    - numbers
+    - nonalphanumeric chars
+  - password expiration
+  - preventing password reuse
+  - requiring an administrator to reset an expired password

 ### Amazon Cognito